A vibrant network with a long history

 Two happy people participating in a group conversation at a meeting in Kenya.Two happy people participating in a group conversation at a meeting in Kenya.

-In addition to our Swedish member organisations, our network includes hundreds of local partner organisations in over 50 countries.
-Through our member organisations, we currently have strong ties to civil society in countries such as Bangladesh, Colombia, Ethiopia and Kenya.
-They take the form of, for example, long-term partnerships with congregations, human rights defenders, youth and climate organisations.
+In addition to our Swedish member organisations, our network includes hundreds of local partner organisations across more than 50 countries.
+Through these member organisations, we maintain strong and long-standing ties to civil society in countries such as Bangladesh, Colombia, Ethiopia, and Kenya.
+These partnerships often involve collaboration with congregations, human rights defenders, youth movements, and climate organisations.

-We do not always think alike, but we see our differences as a strength that challenges us to learn from each other to work together in God’s mission.
+While we do not always share the same perspectives, we regard our differences as a source of strength—challenging us to learn from one another and to work together in God’s mission.

-Every year we arrange different ways to meet each other to reflect on our work and learn from each other.
-Many of our seminars and workshops take place in Sweden and in Swedish but we also arrange international events around the world or online.
+Each year, we offer a range of events, capacity-building seminars, training courses, member gatherings, and our Annual Meeting.
+Many of our seminars and workshops take place in Sweden and in Swedish, but we also arrange international events around the world or online.
 Some are available for everyone, and others are exclusive to our network, usually at no or very low cost.
 You can find upcoming events in English in our calendar.

 Events